 Customer-provided ventilators, respirators and CPAP machines

-Portable electronic personal ventilators, respirators and continuous positive airway pressure (CPAP) machines may be carried and used on board United flights if it can be verified by a manufacturers’ label or otherwise that the units meet applicable FAA requirements.
+You may carry and use portable electronic personal ventilators, respirators and continuous positive airway pressure (CPAP) machines on board our flights if a manufacturer's label or other documentation can confirm that the units meet FAA requirements.

-A forty-eight (48) hour minimum advance notification to the Accessibility Desk (1-800-228-2744) is required for customers using a ventilator, respirator or CPAP machine on board.
-The Accessibility Desk will ensure the device you are planning to use is on the list of current, approved devices and will provide guidance on the number of batteries you will need for your flight.
-Customers can help by providing United with information from the manufacturer about the device meeting FAA regulations.
-Information should be provided at the time of booking.
+We require a 48-hour minimum advance notification to our Accessibility Desk (1-800-228-2744) if you will be using a ventilator, respirator or CPAP machine on board your flight.
+The Accessibility Desk will make sure the device you are planning to use is on the list of current approved devices and also will provide guidance on the number of batteries you will need for your flight.
+When you book your flight, you can help by giving us information from the manufacturer ensuring that the device meets FAA regulations.

 Ventilators, respirators and CPAP machines are considered assistive devices.
-They must be stowed and used in the passenger cabin consistent with applicable TSA, FAA and other regulations governing carry-on luggage.
+They must be stowed and used in the passenger cabin consistent with applicable TSA, FAA and other regulations governing carry-on bags.